 Favorable Outlook in Funding Operating Costs.
-The City is in good fiscal shape in funding operating costs - which has been the focus of past City budgets - with projected revenues exceeding operating costs by about \$643,000 annually.
-This would provide for funding Major Maintenance Projects at a similar level (\$500,000) as the 2016-17 Budget.
-The projected ending fund balance at the end of the forecast period (2021-22) would be about \$3.4 million above the policy minimum.
+The City is in good fiscal shape in funding operating costs - which has been the focus of past City budgets - with projected revenues exceeding operating costs by about \$375,000 annually.
+Including available fund balance above policy targets, resources are available to fund CIP projects of about \$1.4 million per year.
+While less than the five-year CIP average in the forecast of \$2.9 million, it is more than the \$500,000 it has allocated on average in the past.